letsencrypt/website/content/en/certificates.md

 Subscriber certificates with ECDSA public keys are issued from our ECDSA intermediates, which are issued both (i.e. are cross-signed) from our RSA root ISRG Root X1 and our ECDSA root ISRG Root X2.
 Therefore we offer two chains for these certificates:

 <div style="text-align: center">
-ECDSA Subcriber Cert ← RSA Intermediate (R10 or R11) ← ISRG Root X1
+ECDSA Subcriber Cert ← ECDSA Intermediate (E5 or E6) ← ISRG Root X1

 ECDSA Subcriber Cert ← ECDSA Intermediate (E5 or E6) ← ISRG Root X2
 </div>